-Nature speaks to each of us personally as we walk our unique paths through life and can help us see a way forward.
-Stephanie Mirocha’s inspiring memoir shows how art and science intersect as she describes the help trees provided in telling her story of grief at the loss of her father while at the same time offering their fascinating treasure trove of learning readers can take with them to enrich future outdoor experiences.
 Nature invites each of us to immerse ourselves outdoors.
-In the process of that connection, we receive many benefits whether it is listening to our own inner guidance, achieving growth through personal challenges nature offers, healing through nature, or simply finding a sense of calm.
+In the process of that connection, we receive many benefits whether it is listening to our own inner guidance, achieving growth through the personal challenges nature can offer, healing through nature, or simply finding a sense of calm.
 What better way to begin than to take a forest walk and learn about trees!
-This warm, joyful memoir does just that as it leads the reader chapter by chapter through the trees as Mirocha tells the story of taking up the Tree Trek legacy her father initiated in a nearby city park.
+This memoir does just that as Mirocha leads the reader chapter by chapter in a continuous narrative through the trees.
+Each chapter is titled with a tree genus in which Mirocha weaves her personal story of the enduring love she carries after the loss of her father, with the universal connection we all have with science, trees, and the vital importance of nature in our lives.

 "It is a rare pleasure to go for a walk among the trees with someone who clearly knows and loves them as much as I do.
 There is a wealth of scientific and botanical knowledge here (Linnaeus would be proud!) but much more than that, we find also a true depth of feeling and understanding.
 'Each tree,' writes Stephanie Mirocha, 'is a world unto itself.'
 And so it is.
 But there is a dimension--a near mystical connection, perhaps--where the world of the tree touches and reflects the inner world of the human being.
 Someone who is hurting, perhaps.
 In need of guidance.
 Of comfort or inspiration.
 It is of that world--that connection--that Stephanie writes so beautifully.
 She says that in getting to know the trees, she has also found herself.
 I suspect that may be the case for any reader who treks among the trees with her."